Soldier On’s Veteran and Family Support Program

 Many of our Veteran and Family Support Officers specialise in employment, education and vocational support.
-Our services are aimed at complimenting those that are available through Defence and DVA and offer lifelong support for ex-servicemen and women and their families.
-Our staff can help to identifying pathways into employment, translate skills, further develop resumes, navigate the job market and support individuals through the application process.
+Our services are aimed at complimenting those that are available through Defence and DVA and offer lifelong support for ex-servicemen and women as well as their families.
+Our staff can help to identify pathways into employment, translate skills, further develop resumes, navigate the job market and support individuals through the application process.

 Through our support to the Prime Minister’s Veterans’ Employment Initiative, we are engaged directly with industry and developing flexible recruiting models and programs, such as internships, work placements and training for employment models.